 There’s nothing more painful than having writing talent—yet being blocked from expressing it.
 A lifeless imagination withers the spirit of the aspiring scribe.
 The problem is called writer’s block.

 Writer’s block and other creativity blocks are symptoms or consequences of one or more unresolved psychological issues involving unconscious inner conflict.
 Such issues hinder many varieties of self-expression and satisfying achievement, whether in the arts, sciences, mass media, or other endeavors.

 The challenge is (1) to solve the mystery of whatever inner conflict is blocking you, and (2) to have the will to move forward against the resistance you’ll encounter in working through the conflict.

 In the case of literary fiction, writers produce their content by way of their intelligence, knowledge, and unconscious mind.
 Often the richest and most original content emerges from the unconscious mind.
 The flow and quality of this content is influenced by the writer’s shifting inner conflict.
-The work of art itself becomes a dramatization of the writer’s unresolved inner conflict (or neurotic difficulty).
+The work of art itself becomes, in part, a dramatization of the writer’s unresolved inner conflict (or neurotic difficulty).
 In other words, the writer’s creative powers are somewhat at the mercy of unconscious defenses and counter-defenses.
 The writer is trying to settle an inner conflict, and the quality of the book hangs in the balance.

 Here’s a common conflict.
 Writers feel pleasure and egotistical satisfaction in producing clever, interesting prose.
 The feeling is, “I, myself, am the originator of this brilliance.”
 But lurking in their psyche are lingering emotional attachments to refusal, deprivation, and passivity that go back to the oral stage of childhood development.
 Their defense is, “I’m not attached to feeling refused; see how much pleasure I feel when I give these clever words to myself.”
 The writer’s psychological conflict is between wanting consciously to produce lovely words while anticipating unconsciously that his or her imagination will refuse to give or provide those words.
 As the outcome of this inner conflict hangs in the balance, many writers live in fear of losing their creative powers, which itself enhances the risk of that self-fulfilling danger.